FrederikSchaff/Lsd/dev/1_developer-setup.md

 In this (hopefully) living documentation, some hints and useful tools for the development of LSD are noted down.

 It is presumed that you are developing LSD with a Linux machine.
-However, all the comments should also be useful when configuring for another development system (native Windows, MacOs)
+However, all the comments should also be useful when configuring for another development system (native Windows, MacOs).

+Please note that all receipes, suggestions, comments, i.e. everything below, is provided WITHOUT ANY WARRANTY WHATSOEVER!
+Make sure you understand what you do and also check by yourself that this will not break anything.

 ## Code Formatting
 - Copy the `pre-commit` file in this folder into your `LSD/.git/hooks` folder.
 Thus, before committing, it will be checked that the changed/added